goldexrobot/core.integration.ui/README.md

 Goldex Robot machine serves HTML UI (zipped SPA where everything needed is included).

 UI communicates with a local JSONRPC API to control the machine hardware.
-Other end of the UI calls to the business backend.
+Other end of the UI calls its business backend.

 There are some limitations, unlike the usual website development (details below).